theoptimalpolicy/theoptimalpolicy.github.io/_posts/machinelearning/2020-12-04-linear-regression.md

 $$
 J(\mathbf{w}) = \frac{1}{N}\sum_{i=1}^n\epsilon_i^2
 $$

-Since we would like to minimize this quantity, we derive with respect to $\mathbf{w}$ and set the derivative equal to $0$.
+Since we would like to minimize this quantity, we derive with respect to $\$ and set the derivative equal to $0$.

 $$
 J(\mathbf{w}) =